What’s the Difference between Urgent Care and the Emergency Room?

 We hope that you use this guide to create your own action plan so that if an unexpected crisis occurs you can decide if you need to go to an urgent care or emergency room.

-Getting and staying healthy can difficult, at Physicians Immediate Care, we aim to make this job a bit easier by offering affordable options for things like immunizations, flu shots, and yearly physicals.
+Getting and staying healthy can be difficult.
+At Physicians Immediate Care, we aim to make this job a bit easier by offering affordable options for things like immunizations, flu shots, and yearly physicals.
+You can find a nearby clinic or reserve a time for your visit here.